-How to Edit Your Story Like a New York Publisher - The Write Practice
+How to Edit Your Story Like a New York Publisher

 Show emotion with an action instead of with adjectives.
 Like this:

-“I hate you,” she exclaimed she said, hurling her French book at him.
+“I hate you,” she said, hurling her French book at him.
 The corner struck him just under the eye.
 A bright red mark began to rise on his skin.

 Remember to check the punctuation of dialogue in your story, too.